Page Content Portlet

 Application to Request Absentee Ballot

-Absentee ballots may be requested up to 180 days prior to an election.
+Absentee ballots may be requested up to 78 days prior to an election.
 A completed application must first be received before an absentee ballot is issued.
 It’s best to apply as soon as possible, the deadline to receive absentee ballot applications for processing is 11 days prior to the Election Date.

 NOTE: Except in the case of physically disabled electors residing in the county or electors in custody in a jail or other detention facility in the county no absentee ballot shall be mailed to an address other than the permanent mailing address of the elector as recorded on the elector's voter registration record or a temporary out-of-county address.
 If you are unsure of address information on file you may visit the Georgia Secretary of State’s website at www.mvp.sos.ga.gov or call the Elections Office at 678.226.7210.
 Call volume increases due to upcoming elections, please be prepared to leave a voice mail.

 Apply for an absentee ballot request in one of several ways:

 - Print, sign, and return the absentee ballot request form